 "The village is engulfed in flames!
 Everything is burning!
 We must go, Ryu."
 She paused for effect.
 "NOW!" she added, in the loudest whisper she could muster.

-Ryu and his grandmother crept towards the door and as the door slid open the entire atmosphere seemed to change, going from dark and cold to bright and hot.
+Ryu and his grandmother crept towards the door and, as the door slid open, the entire atmosphere seemed to change, going from dark and cold to bright and hot.
 Flames licked into the room and the woman instinctively covered Ryu, suffering only superficial burns to her robes.

 His grandmother, whose name was Esma, said a prayer to her patron saint, the goddess Myria, and asked her for her protection.
 Only the priestesses of the church of St. Eva were taught the ways of speaking to the Gods and sometimes they answered back.
-Rarely did the Gods listen to the non-devout, but it had happened and those times that it did, it was viewed by Edenia's people as blessings from the Gods.
+Rarely did the Gods listen to the non-devout, but it had happened and those times that it did, it was viewed by Edenia's people as a blessing from the Gods.

 "Ryu!" she screamed, more out of fear for her grandson than from her aching bones.
 She ignored her numerous cuts and bruises, specifically the large knot on her head, as she forced herself to her feet.
 She could hear her grandson's cries but whether they were from fear or pain, she could not say.